CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

 Here, GBM07 is the tumor name selected and could be GBM33 instead).
-If the user used *simulated SCS* data and specified TumorName as *simuluated_GBM07* in previous step, the directory name would be simuluated_GBM07.
+If the user used *simulated SCS* data and specified TumorName as *simuluated_GBM07* when calling DataSimulation.py, the directory name would be simuluated_GBM07.
 Here, 3 is number of samples.
 GTest refers to the phylogeny-based method, which uses the Gurobi (hence the G) python library, while Ntest refers to the phylogeny-free method, which is